ebru/sending-messages/README.md

 | Content-Type  | application/json
 | Authorization | apiKey

-Authorization header with a valid apiKey must be sent for authenticated requests.You can find sample data below.
+Authorization header with a valid apiKey must be sent for authenticated requests.
+You can find sample data below.

 **apiKey:** `rKNOfXdItLhfbGhcDFgYTDNFKitMDFZa`

 **Request Body**

 ```
 {
     "recipient" : "31612345678",
     "originator": "MessageBird",
     "message": "This is a test message."
 }
 ```

+## Switching Between test/live Keys
+MessageBird client is set up with test key as default.
+It allows you to see the response without actually sending the message.
+If you would like to have the message to be delivered, please set the key on **src/model/Base.php** as below.

+`const CLIENT_API_KEY = '6zvxhpznYE2d1zeJ2O2JBRFGh';`